The Welcome Sign from Every State in America

 Idaho

 Idaho’s sign used to be covered in stickers from travelers hailing from all over.
 The sticker-covered sign was replaced with a brand new one last year, but not before being auctioned off for $2,025.
-Don’t miss these 50 hidden gems in each state.
+Don’t miss these secret locations in every state.

 14 / 51